marc-f/adamcod.es/_posts/2013-01-15-vagrant-is-easy-chef-is-hard.md

     * `vagrant ssh`

         Login to your VM using ssh.
+Vagrant uses its own private/public keys which are automatically copied to the VM, so there's no username/password to worry about.

     * `vagrant provision`